LAAC-LSCP/Zooniverse/create_subjects/README.md

 Open the configuration file `config.py` in any text editor (e.g. Sublime Text), and specify the local paths:

-* "working_dir": this is your working directory
-* "scripts": this is where the scripts are located
+* "working_dir": this is your working directory, where the scripts are contained
-* "praat":  this is the path to the praat app.
-In MacOs `/Applications/Praat.app/Contents/MacOS/Praat`, in Linux `praat`.
 * "infolder": the folder with its and wav files
-* "outfolder": this is the folder where to extract final clips
+* "outfolder": this is the folder where to extract final clips and the metadata
+* "metadata_fn": name of the metadata file

 See the configuration file for examples.
 Don't forget to put a "/" at the end of each path, and make sure the path does not include spaces.